Dog Odor: How to Combat that Stinky Smell by Guest Author, Jenny Nolan

 Another product that may help your gassy friend is to introduce probiotics to their food either as a supplement or tablet.
 When probiotics are added, the good bacteria in the gut replaces some of the bad germs and reduces the GI disturbances that cause the flatulence.

 Ear infections are another reason for your dog giving off a noticeable odor.
 You will likely become aware that your dog has an infection affecting either their ears or skin because of a change in behavior and the likelihood that your pet will begin to scratch and rub the affected areas regularly.

 If you are unsure that the dog odor is coming from the ears, pick up the ear flap and take a look at the outer ear.
 Normal ears are pink and dry.
-Infected ears and those with ear mites will look red, swollen with a noticable dark colored discharge.
+Infected ears and those with ear mites will look red, swollen with a noticeable dark colored discharge.

 Discharge, soreness, and swelling are all other noticeable signs of infection, and it is advised you fight the irritation as soon as possible.

 Although the signs of infection are sometimes clear, the cause can be varied, particularly for ear infections which range from allergies and parasites to yeast and bacterial infections and food intolerances.

 Because of the variety of causes, treatment isn’t the same for each infection.
 If your dog is giving off a particularly nasty odor, the cause may very well be a yeast infection which can be difficult to treat as antibiotics and be ineffective.